15 Ways to Promote Your Content

 - Mention people in your content and let them know when you do with a quick email providing the link to your content and an invitation to share it to their professional circle.

-- Link to related blog posts in your content.
+- Add external links to related blog posts.
 This not only provides value to your readers and boosts the authority of your own content, it also can be used to forge connections with influencers in your industry.

 - Cross-link to your own content.
 Internal links—those that link readers to another page on your website rather than sending them to a different site—not only keep your readers on your site by helping them navigate to additional valuable content, they also improve your search engine rankings.

 - Write guest posts.
 Make a list of blogs that cover your industry and reach out to the owners to offer to write a post for them.
 Make sure it’s on a topic that’s relevant and interesting to their readers, and don’t use it to promote your company, products, or services—your company will get valuable exposure just by appearing on respected blogs.

 - Create an email newsletter and send subscribers consistent roundups of your new content, with links.
 You can also send an email to your subscriber list each time you publish new content, letting them know why the content will be useful to them and asking them to read and share it.

 - Write a post featuring a quote from a major influencer in your industry, then ask them to share the resulting post to their followers.
 If you can’t get an influencer to contribute a comment, consider doing a roundup post featuring opinions that have been published elsewhere, such as, “10 Content Marketing Experts Reveal Their Most Important Tip.”
 Be sure you mention where you get the material you use in the roundup, and link to the source article.

 - Check your social media analytics to see who has shared your content in the past.
 Reach out to thank them and let them know when you have new content you think they’d like.
 Make sure you follow them and share their content as well.